Buying a House after a Short Sale in 2014

 Those who have completed a short sale in 2009, 2010, 2011, and earlier years are most likely ready to apply for a loan after a 3 year waiting period has passed from the date of the short sale.
 You may now be able to buy a home again in 2014 and apply for a loan without consideration of any special circumstances.
 You will want to watch the video below and read the tips below to qualify for a loan after a short sale.

-We have good news for you if it has been FOUR years after your short sale and you are ready for homeownership again and you saved at least 5% down payment, please be sure send us a message by filling out the contact form request above for more information on buying a house in California, Oregon, and Washington after a short sale and also avoiding mortgage insurance usually associated with FHA loans with 3.5% down payment or conventional loans with less than 20% down payment.
+We have good news for you if it has been FOUR years after your short sale and you are ready for homeownership again and you saved at least 5% down payment, please be sure send us a message by filling out the contact form request above for more information on buying a house in California, Oregon, and Washington after a short sale and also avoiding mortgage insurance.

 Watch the video below and learn about your loan options to buy a home after a short sale.

-Other Tips in Buying a Home after a Short Sale
+Other Tips on Buying a Home after a Short Sale

 What You Should Work On To Be Eligible to Buy A House After A Short Sale